spotlightpa/poor-richard/content/news/2024-01-26-SPLABORTSTATUS.md

 In 2019, abortion providers sued the state, arguing that the ban — which only excludes cases of rape, incest, and serious health risk — violates the state constitution’s equal protection provisions and Equal Rights Amendment.

-The case has been working its way through the courts and <a href="https://www.womenslawproject.org/2023/09/18/allegheny-reproductive-health-center-v-pa-department-of-human-services-medicaid-case/#:~:text=The%20central%20claim%20in%20the,a%20case%20called%20Fischer%20v.">is now before the Pennsylvania Supreme Court</a>, which heard oral arguments in 2022 and could rule at any time.
+The case has been working its way through the courts since.
+On Jan.
+29, the Pennsylvania Supreme Court <a href="https://www.spotlightpa.org/news/2024/01/pennsylvania-abortion-rights-supreme-court-constitution-guarantee-ruling-commonwealth-court/">issued a ruling</a> that didn’t resolve the question but did offer insights into justices’ thinking and possible future decisions on abortion.

+In five separate opinions, the justices who participated in the case affirmed that they believe the Pennsylvania Constitution strongly protects against sex-based discrimination.
+They ordered the lower Commonwealth Court to reconsider the case, which it will have to do with the high court’s discrimination opinions in mind.

+The state Supreme Court did not decide whether Medicaid must cover abortions, though justices did hint that they may rule that at a later date.
+Two justices also said they believe the state Equal Rights Amendment should be interpreted as protecting the right to an abortion.

 The other abortion-related action currently happening in the commonwealth is likewise mostly geared toward expanding access.

 Until recently, the commonwealth’s legislature was fully controlled by Republicans.
 Under that status quo, abortion-restricting legislation came up frequently.
 Perhaps most significantly, the body began <a href="https://whyy.org/articles/pennsylvania-house-senate-constitutional-amendment-abortion-gop/">moving an amendment</a> in 2022 that would enshrine language in the state constitution that explicitly says abortion is not a protected right.

-The move would tie the state Supreme Court’s hands and prevent judges from ruling any abortion-restricting legislation unconstitutional.
+The move would tie the state Supreme Court’s hands and prevent judges from construing that the constitution, as it stands, protects the right to abortion.
+It could also prevent them from ruling future abortion-restricting legislation unconstitutional.

 Since the amendment passed its first legislative hurdle that year, two things have changed: Republicans’ gubernatorial candidate, state Sen. Doug Mastriano (R., Franklin), made abortion a major issue in his 2022 campaign and lost decisively to Shapiro; and Republicans lost the state House.